-When you’re running a small business, every single thing counts – especially employee motivation.
+When you’re running a small business, every single thing counts – especially motivating your employees.
 Most of the time, at least in the early days, you might feel like you’re trying to get water out of a rock or spin straw into gold.
 Money is tight and customer reviews can make or break you.

 Giving staff free reign and having trust in them is great – as long as they are properly trained and encouraged to keep learning.